yaronf/I-D/STAR-Delegation/draft-ietf-acme-star-delegation.md

 Following is the normative definition of the CSR template, using CDDL {{RFC8610}}.
 The CSR template MUST be a valid JSON document, compliant with the syntax defined here.

-An additional constraint that is not expressed in CDDL but MUST be validated by the recipient is that each subjectAltName entry has a value compatible with its type.
+There are additional constraints not expressed in CDDL that MUST be validated by the recipient, including:

+* The value of each `subjectAltName` entry is compatible with its type;
+* The parameters in each `keyTypes` entry form an acceptable combination.

 ~~~
 {::include CSR-template/template-schema.cddl}